-As World Mental Health Day approaches, Rockliffe Hall’s Wellbeing Manager, Peter Bell, explores the benefits of playing golf on our mental health.
+As we mark World Mental Health Day we explore the benefits of playing golf on our mental health.

 Whether you are a consistent golf player or just like to play once and a while, you may or may not be aware, but you are experiencing a host of health benefits, both physically and mentally.